-Langerhans cell histiocytosis is an inflammatory myeloid neoplasm characterised by activating mutations of the mitogen-activated protein kinase pathway.
+Langerhans cell histiocytosis (LCH) is an inflammatory myeloid neoplasm characterised by activating mutations of the mitogen-activated protein kinase pathway.
 There is clonal proliferation of pathogenic Langerhans cells in single or multiple organs.

 Clinical presentation is heterogeneous and ranges from self-healing bone lesions to multi-system, life-threatening disease.